Sohar Airport

-Sohar International Airport is an international airport situated in the wilayat of Sohar in Al Batinah Region of Oman.
-Sohar is a coastal city on the Gulf of Oman.
+Suhar International Airport is an international airport situated in the wilayat of Suhar in Al Batinah Region of Oman.
+Suhar is a coastal city on the Gulf of Oman.

 The airport is 7 km inland.
 The runway length does not include 120 m displaced thresholds on both ends.
 The Fujairah VOR-DME (Ident: FJR) is located 45.5 nmi north-northwest of the airport.

 Construction

 The airport was built in three packages.
-Package 1 included site preparation, package 2 included the infrastructure works, and package 3 included construction of airport facilities.
+Package 1 included site preparation, package 2 included the infrastructure works, and package 3 included the construction of airport facilities.
 The construction of the airport cost 100 million rials to build.

 A temporary airport was opened on 18 November 2014 before the completion of the passenger terminal building.
 Sohar airport was opened by Dr. Ahmed bin Mohammed bin Salim Al Futaisi, Minister of Transport and Communications, as part of 44th National Day celebrations in November 2014, and Oman Air operated an inaugural flight to mark the official opening.
 International flights to and from Sohar Airport commenced on 9 July 2017, with Air Arabia service to Sharjah.